huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 We studied the effects genetic variants have on diseases and traits across different populations (East Asians and Europeans, in particular).
-In summary, we wanted to answer the following questions.
+At a high level, we wanted to answer the following questions in our work.

 1. How similar/dissimilar are genetic effects across different populations, across the entire genome?